Linaro/website/_posts/2012/12/2012-12-06-summary-of-the-android-mini-summit-at-connect-copenhagen-2012.markdown

 The [Linaro Android Mini-Summit](http://connect.linaro.org/resources/) that was held on Wednesday, 31 October, 2013 as part of [Linaro Connect Europe (LCE) 2012](http://connect.linaro.org/resources/) at the Bella Center in Copenhagen, Denmark.

-“When we began planning the Mini-Summit Linaro's CTO [[David Rusling](/about/)] said that he wanted to bring each part of Linaro together to discuss, plan and hack on Android with the goal of creating a set of high-level goals for optimizing Android for ARM now and in the future,” wrote [Zach Pfeffer](/about/), Tech Lead for the [Linaro Android Team](/about/).
+“When we began planning the Mini-Summit Linaro's CTO [[David Rusling](/about/)] said that he wanted to bring each part of Linaro together to discuss, plan and hack on Android with the goal of creating a set of high-level goals for optimizing Android for Arm now and in the future,” wrote [Zach Pfeffer](/about/), Tech Lead for the [Linaro Android Team](/about/).
 “To accomplish this I asked the Linaro leads, Linaro engineers, member representatives and end-product OEMs to come and discuss how to accomplish this at Linaro,” continued Pfeffer.

 Through the collaboration of those involved in the discussion the Android Mini-Summit was born.
 What emerged was a 4 hour mini-summit centered on optimization and unification made up of an overview and welcome, two plenary sessions and four 1 hour follow-on sessions that included :